-Implemented August 2011 and last reviewed and revised August 2014
+Implemented August 2011, last reviewed and revised March 2021

 We believe our district cannot be truly excellent if it is not also equitable.
-In a democratic society built on values of fairness and justice, the concept of educational excellence must encompass not only high-quality educational opportunities for all students, but also high-level outcomes for all.
+In a democratic society built on values of fairness and justice, the concept of educational excellence must encompass not only high-quality educational opportunities for each and every student, but also high-level outcomes for each and every one.

-In addition to the six commitments, the school board adopted some beliefs related to facilities.
+In addition to the commitments, the school board adopted some beliefs related to facilities.
 They are—

 - Physical safety is always a top priority.